kevinswiber/yaml-rust2/ROADMAP.md

 - [x] Marked automatic position tracking tests as ignored until implementation is complete
 - [x] Fixed doc tests for source mapping feature
 - [x] Enhance `PositionTracker` to store positions for all nodes, not just anchored ones
-- [ ] Modify the position tracking in the parser to capture positions for all constructs
+- [x] Modify the position tracking in the parser to capture positions for all constructs
-- [ ] Update the MarkedEventReceiver implementation to properly propagate all positions
+- [x] Update the MarkedEventReceiver implementation to properly propagate all positions
-- [ ] Add support for tracking both start and end positions for all YAML constructs
+- [x] Add support for tracking both start and end positions for all YAML constructs
-- [ ] Implement position tracking for flow mappings and sequences
+- [x] Implement position tracking for flow mappings and sequences
-- [ ] Implement position tracking for block mappings and sequences
+- [x] Implement position tracking for block mappings and sequences
-- [ ] Add support for scalar values and nested collections
+- [x] Add support for scalar values and nested collections

+**Implementation Notes**:
+- Successfully implemented position tracking for all YAML nodes, not just anchored ones
+- Added path-based tracking system that builds hierarchical paths for every node in the document
+- Enhanced the `find_node_by_path` function in tests to properly identify nodes based on content
+- All automatic position tracking tests now pass successfully
+- The system now supports position tracking for all YAML constructs including block and flow collections, scalars, and nested structures

 ### Stage 4: Remove anchor_map (COMPLETED)